 We have a Service Agreement with the Rangeview Metropolitan District (the "District") and the State of Colorado Board of Land Commissioners (the "Land Board") to design, construct, operate and maintain water and wastewater systems on the Lowry Range.
-The Lowry Range is 24,000 acres of property located in the southeastern metropolitan area in Arapahoe County.
+The Lowry Range is 24,000 acres of property located in the southeastern portion of the Denver metropolitan area in Arapahoe County.
 In April 2006, the Land Board received proposals from developers to develop approximately 3,500 acres of the Lowry Range.
 Of this, we have the exclusive right to provide water and wastewater services to approximately 1,200 acres.
 In December 2006, the Land Board selected Australia based Lend Lease Corporation, an international developer operating in over 40 countries worldwide to negotiate an exclusive development agreement.
+In June 2007, the land Board finalized their agreement with Lend Lease as their development partner on approximately 3,500 acres of the Lowry Range.

 Pursuant to the water services agreements with Sky Ranch, as further described in our 2006 Annual Report on Form 10-K/A, Sky Ranch is required to make annual option payments of \$50,000 and \$10,400 for the right to use our Export Water at Sky Ranch.
-As of the date of this filing we have not received either of the option payments due in our fiscal 2006 from Sky Ranch, and therefore Sky Ranch is in default on these payments.
+As of the date of this filing we have not received either of the option payments due in our fiscal 2006 or the \$50,000 option payment due in fiscal 2007 from Sky Ranch, and therefore Sky Ranch is in default on these payments.
 Notwithstanding Sky Ranch being in default on its option fees related to our Export Water, our service agreement with Sky Ranch remains in effect.
 We have purchased a portion of the water beneath Sky Ranch under an installment sale contract, and maintain responsibility to provide water service to up to 1,500 single family units at the Sky Ranch development.
 Continued default by Sky Ranch on payment of option fees for our Export Water, places the Sky Ranch development at risk of not being able to use our Export Water to service development in excess of the 1,500 single family units.
+There is currently no development occurring at Sky Ranch and the developer of Sky Ranch is currently evaluating options for the project which include, but are not limited to, partnering with other developers or the outright sale of the property.